rippedpiracy/site/docs/Scene/scene-glossary.md

 description: Definitions for common Scene terminology.
 **0sec**

 As in 0sec access to a release.
-It Means someone has access to a release immediately after it's pred.
+It means someone has access to a release immediately after it's pred.

 **0hour**